Visit SaquonBarkley.com To See The World's Sketchiest Marketing Agency | Onward State

 Saquon Barkley’s gotten a lot of new things since he declared for next month’s NFL Draft in the waning moments of 2017.

-He has a new social media handle (@saquon) and brand.
+The former Penn State star has a new social media handle (@saquon) and brand.
 He celebrated his 21st birthday by landing a lucrative Nike endorsement.
 He even has a baby on the way.

-One thing missing, though, is a personal, branded website, most likely because Ari Amani & Co. owns the URL SaquonBarkley.com.
+One thing missing, though, is a personal, branded website, most likely because Ari Amani & Co. owns the domain SaquonBarkley.com.

+MyDomain.com shows the boutique marketing agency created the domain December 21, 2014, strangely, when Barkley was a senior in high school and owns it until December 21 of this year.

-The boutique marketing agency describes itself as “the premier firm specializing in the business affairs of some of your favorite icons of the world” and “millionaires who consult billionaires.”
+Ari Amani describes itself as “the premier firm specializing in the business affairs of some of your favorite icons of the world” and “millionaires who consult billionaires.”
 The home page is decorated with names of celebrities ranging from the Obamas to Lil Wayne to Brandy and Ray J’s Momma.

 Without much attention, it’d seem like the firm boasts a clientele of truly, “your favorite icons of the world,” although that title seems a bit generous for the artist who rhymed “mama” and “lima bean.”